Joakim Medin: Early life

 He was born in 1984 in Mölndal.
 He has a sister and a brother.
 He worked as a history and social studies teacher for two years at Westerlundska Gymnasium in Enköping.

 Career

 His first job in journalism was covering the 2009 Honduran coup d'état for a Guatemalan newspaper.
 He studied journalism at Uppsala University.

 In 2016, Medin wrote the book Kobane: den kurdiska revolutionen och kampen mot IS (translation: "Kobani: The Kurdish revolution and the battle against IS"), which was based on his travels to Syria as a journalist, where he met Kurds trying to establish Rojava after having defeated ISIS attempting to establish a caliphate in the region.

-His fifth book Amanda – Min dotters resa till IS (translation: "Amanda - My daughter's journey to IS") was published in 2022 and co-authored with Patricio Galvez.
+His fifth book Amanda – Min dotters resa till IS (translation: "Amanda - My daughter's journey to IS") was published in 2022 and co-written with Patricio Galvez.
 The book tells about Galvez' daughter Amanda Gonzalez who converted to Islam as a teenager, was then radicalised and married Michael Skråmo.
 In 2014, the couple and their children travelled to the ISIS caliphate in Syria where both were subsequently killed in 2019.